lightning/bolts/03-transactions.md

 1. Start with `weight` = 724, and `fee` = 0.

-3. For every offered HTLC, if the HTLC amount is greater or equal to the local node's `dust-limit-satoshis` plus the HTLC-timeout transaction fee, then add 172 to `weight`, otherwise add the HTLC amount to `fee`.
+2. For every offered HTLC, if the HTLC amount is greater or equal to the local node's `dust-limit-satoshis` plus the HTLC-timeout transaction fee, then add 172 to `weight`, otherwise add the HTLC amount to `fee`.

-4. For every accepted HTLC, if the HTLC amount is greater or equal to the local node's `dust-limit-satoshis` plus the HTLC-success transaction fee, then add 172 to `weight`, otherwise add the HTLC amount to `fee`.
+3. For every accepted HTLC, if the HTLC amount is greater or equal to the local node's `dust-limit-satoshis` plus the HTLC-success transaction fee, then add 172 to `weight`, otherwise add the HTLC amount to `fee`.

-5. Multiply `feerate-per-kw` by `weight`, divide by 1024 (rounding down), and add to `fee`.
+4. Multiply `feerate-per-kw` by `weight`, divide by 1024 (rounding down), and add to `fee`.

+### Example

 For example, suppose that we have a `feerate-per-kw` of 5000, a `dust-limit` of 546 satoshis, and commitment transaction with:
 * 2 offered HTLCs of 5000000 and 1000000 millisatoshis (5000 and 1000 satoshis)